Simon Parr

-Chief Constable of Cambridgeshire
+Chief constable of Cambridgeshire

 In early 2014, Parr was congratulated by Police Minister Damian Green for significantly reducing crime in the County since his appointment.
 As at May 2014, Parr is the National Policing Lead for Information Management.
 In March 2014, he was awarded the Queen's Police Medal for his work at Cambridgeshire, which featured a reorganisation of the force at the same time as significant cuts to its budget.

 Honours

-Simon Parr was awarded the Queen's Police Medal in the March 2014.
+Parr was awarded the Queen's Police Medal in the March 2014.